TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/AddingDocumentation/Index.rst

 and click the search button.
 Select appropriate tags.

-When you are done, copy the generated text and create a file with the same name as suggested in the generator.
+When you are done, copy the generated text and create a file with the same name as suggested in the generator in :file:`typo3/sysext/core/Documentation/Changelog/...`.

 Types of Changes